HTB Labs — Tier 1 — “Three” Machine Walkthrough | By CyberAlp0

 Walkthrough:

-DNS Server is responsible for Domain Name Solving. which means, instead of typing the IP address of each website you wish to visit, you will just type the domain of the website, and the DNS will take the burden of translating the Domain into an IP to send your request to the target server successfully.
+The DNS Server is responsible for Domain Name Solving. which means, that instead of typing the IP address of each website you wish to visit, you will just type the domain of the website, and the DNS will take the burden of translating the Domain into an IP to send your request to the target server successfully.

 The only path where we can find all the configuration files in your system is /etc. There are two paths related to the DNS Config files.
-The first is in this path /etc/resolv.conf and the other in this path /etc/hosts.
+The first is in this path /etc/resolv.conf and the other is in this path /etc/hosts.

 Remember, You have to be Sudo in order to tamper and make changes into the files.